Dimensional Shipping Made Easy

 Step 4: Locate a track for your operation

-Your Union Pacific representative will help you locate a viable loading/unloading location.
+The Union Pacific Clearance Team will help you locate a viable loading/unloading location.
 We will work with you to identify the best available sites to support the specific needs of your shipment.

 Step 5: Onboarding your project

-Once a specific track has been located, contact your Union Pacific representative to initiate your shipment.
-Your representative will ensure your shipment is validated, classified and handled adequately, considering factors such as volume of train traffic, site infrastructure requirements and rail service offerings.
+Once a specific track has been located and you are ready to advance your project, contact the Union Pacific Clearance Team to initiate the POWER process with our Industrial Development team.
+Through this process, the Clearance Team will ensure your shipment is validated, classified and handled adequately, considering factors such as volume of train traffic, site infrastructure requirements and rail service offerings.

-An Industry Track Agreement (a contract between Union Pacific and the customer for rights to utilize Union Pacific track, private track, or to lease track from Union Pacific) will be signed and a Clearance Release notification will be sent to you.
+An Industry Track Agreement (a contract between Union Pacific and the customer for rights to utilize Union Pacific track, private track or to lease track from Union Pacific) will be signed and a Clearance Release notification will be sent to you.
+If you are shipping to a track that requires operational sign off and a new Industry Track Agreement, please allow 5-7 weeks of project lead time.

 Step 6: Order a rail car